 If your board gets damaged, we are more than happy to talk with you, and consider your best options.

-In some cases, it may be better to have a local woodworking shop repair it for you.
+In some cases, it may be better to have a local woodworking shop repair it for you if it is a significant problem.

 In other cases, it may be best if we do the repair.